robertomap/SuperscalarSIM/README.md

 #### Starting the Simulator
-There's available a JRE 8 compiled version in the **dist** folder.
-To use it just double click on the **SuperscalarSIM.jar**.
+There's a JRE 8 compiled binary available in the **dist** folder.
+To use it, just double click the **SuperscalarSIM.jar** file.
 You can also run it from the command line.

 ```sh
  $ java -jar dist/SuperscalarSIM.jar